OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 <img width="652" alt="Screenshot 2022-10-04 at 00 00 14" src="https://user-images.githubusercontent.com/40023817/193700663-b91d57a9-4581-4f7e-a6da-764c0c9de092.png">

 We want to load `Apple Inc.` listed on US exchange, so our ticker should be `AAPL`.
-Let's say if you want to load from Brazilian exchange, you should load in `AAPL34.SA`.
+If you want to load `Apple Inc.` from Brazilian exchange, you should load in `AAPL34.SA`.

 ```
 df = openbb.stocks.load("AAPL")